climate-tech-handbook/data-magic/STACKGUIDE.md

 I have includes an extensive list of additional relative technologies to look into that we may find useful.

-This guide is still a "work in progress" so please stay tuned for updates!
+This guide is still a "work in progress" and this is meant to be a starting point, so please stay tuned for updates!

 ## My suggested starting stack